 Our department has 50 psychiatry residents as well as hundreds of alumni graduating as early as 1913.

-60 Clinical & Research Postdoctoral Fellows
+60 Clinical and Research Postdoctoral Fellows

 The Department of Psychiatry and Behavioral Sciences offers numerous postdoctoral clinical and research opportunities across a range of interest areas.